unicode-org/cldr-staging/README.md

 ## What is production data, where does it come from, why does this repo exist?

 - Production data means what you get from downloads at <https://cldr.unicode.org/index/downloads>
-- The [inheritance marker](https://unicode.org/reports/tr35/47/tr35.html#inheritance-marker) is in the source git repo, but not in the production data.
+- The [inheritance marker](https://unicode.org/reports/tr35/47/tr35.html#inheritance-marker)(`↑↑↑`) is in the source git repo.
+It is used to indicate that the data for a locale comes from its parent locale or language.
+The inheritance markers are replaced by the actual values in the production data.
 - The tool GenerateProductionData can generate production data (hence the name) from the source repo.
 - We use this **cldr-staging** repo to contain a copy of the production data.